Information We Collect

 To make these kinds of enhancements available, we provide video or audio snippets of the program you’re watching to third-party providers that use this information in order to return content or advertising “synched” to what you’re watching.
 These providers may receive information about your device (e.g., its IP address and device identifiers) and your interactions with the content and advertising they provide.
 You may disable these interactive marketing features at any time by visiting the “settings” menu.
 The choices you make with respect to interactive marketing features will not affect whether you receive other types of ads and marketing on your SmartTV.

 If you enable Voice Recognition, you can interact with your Smart TV using your voice.
-To provide you the Voice Recognition feature, some voice commands may be transmitted (along with information about your device, including device identifiers) to a third-party service that converts speech to text or to the extent necessary to provide the Voice Recognition features to you.
+To provide you the Voice Recognition feature, some interactive voice commands may be transmitted (along with information about your device, including device identifiers) to a third-party service provider (currently, Nuance Communications, Inc.) that converts your interactive voice commands to text and to the extent necessary to provide the Voice Recognition features to you.
 In addition, Samsung may collect and your device may capture voice commands and associated texts so that we can provide you with Voice Recognition features and evaluate and improve the features.
-Please be aware that if your spoken words include personal or other sensitive information, that information will be among the data captured and transmitted to a third party through your use of Voice Recognition.
+Samsung will collect your interactive voice commands only when you make a specific search request to the Smart TV by clicking the activation button either on the remote control or on your screen and speaking into the microphone on the remote control.

 You may disable Voice Recognition data collection at any time by visiting the “settings” menu.
-However, this may prevent you from using all of the Voice Recognition features.
+However, this may prevent you from using some of the Voice Recognition features.

 Gesture Controls and Facial Recognition